strimzi/strimzi.github.io/_posts/2021-03-23-connector-build.md

 ### How does it work

-Strimzi uses two different ways how to build the image based on the underlying Kubernetes cluster:
+Strimzi uses two different ways how to build the image based on the underlying Kubernetes cluster.
-* In case you use Kubernetes, the image will be built by [kaniko](https://github.com/GoogleContainerTools/kaniko)
-* In case you use Openshift, the image will be built by Openshift Builds

-Let's describe kaniko by quoting description from it's github:
-> kaniko is a tool to build container images from a Dockerfile, inside a container or Kubernetes cluster.
-> kaniko doesn't depend on a Docker daemon and executes each command within a Dockerfile completely in userspace.
+In case you use Kubernetes, the image will be built by [kaniko](https://github.com/GoogleContainerTools/kaniko). kaniko is a tool to build container images from a Dockerfile, inside a container or Kubernetes cluster. kaniko doesn't depend on a Docker daemon and executes each command within a Dockerfile completely in userspace.
-> This enables building container images in environments that can't easily or securely run a Docker daemon, such as a standard Kubernetes cluster.
+This enables building container images in environments that can't easily or securely run a Docker daemon, such as a standard Kubernetes cluster.
+In case you use Openshift, the image will be built by Openshift Builds.

 In both cases, Strimzi will spin-up a build pod, which builds the image based on the configuration from custom resource.
 The final image is then pushed into specific container registry or image stream, again based on the configuration.